MeVisLab/examples/mevislab.github.io/content/tutorials/testing/testingexample2.md

 menu:
   main:
     identifier: "testingexample2"
-    title: "Enabling the MeVisLab Profiler and inspecting the behaviour of your network"
+    title: "Profiling in MeVisLab"
     weight: 792
     parent: "testing"
 ---

 # Example 2: Profiling in MeVisLab

 {{< youtube "DZ4BcAne4hM" >}}

 ## Introduction
-In this example, we are using the MeVisLab Profiler to inspect the memory and CPU consumption of the modules in an example network.
+In this example we are using the MeVisLab Profiler to inspect the memory and CPU consumption of the modules in an example network.

-## Steps to do
+## Steps to Do

-### Creating the network to be used for profiling
+### Creating the Network to be Used for Profiling
 You can open any network you like, here we are using the example network of the module `MinMaxScan` for profiling.
 Add the module `MinMaxScan` to your workspace, open the example network via right-click {{<mousebutton "right">}} and select {{<menuitem "Help" "Show Example Network">}}.

 ![MinMaxScan Example Network](images/tutorials/testing/profiling_network.png "MinMaxScan Example Network")

 ### Enable Profiling
 Next, enable the MeVisLab Profiler via menu item {{<menuitem "View" "Views" "Profiling">}}.
-The Profiler is opened in your Views Area but can be detached and dragged over the workspace holding the left mouse button {{<mousebutton "left">}}.
+The Profiler is opened in your views area but can be detached and dragged over the workspace holding the left mouse button {{<mousebutton "left">}}.

 ![MeVisLab Profiling](images/tutorials/testing/Profiling.png "MeVisLab Profiling")

 Enable profiling by checking *Enable* in the top left corner of the Profiling window.

-### Inspect your network
+### Inspect Your Network
 Now open the `View2D` module's panel via double-click and scroll through the slices.
 Inspect the Profiler.

 ![MeVisLab Profiling Network](images/tutorials/testing/Profiling_Network1.png "MeVisLab Profiling Network")